kmarkindev/conway-game-of-life/README.md

 # Conway's Game Of Life
   The "Game of Life", also known simply as "Life".
 Devised by John Horton Conway back in 1970.

-  Here is the preview of what I have done: <br/>
   <img src="https://raw.githubusercontent.com/Lackym/conway-game-of-life/master/game-of-life-preview.gif" alt="drawing" width="450"/>

 # Rules